Skip to main content

 1. How it Works

-• WIC staff will talk to you and determine which food packages are right for you and your children.
+• WIC staff will help you determine which food packages are right for you and your children.

-• Food must be bought at stores that accept WIC.
+• WIC can be used to buy certain foods.
+Food must be bought at stores that accept WIC.
+WIC can also help you buy infant formula if you need.

 2. Determine your eligibility

-You or your child may be eligible if you can answer yes to these questions:
+You may be eligible if you can answer yes to these questions:

 1. Are you one of these?